Complex and Adaptive Dynamical Systems: A Primer: Deterministic Evolution

 where

 This yields

 with the normalization

-\underline{\bf Order parameter}\\ The one-dimensional Ising model does not have phase transitions.
+\runinhead{{The} Order Parameter} The one-dimensional Ising model does not have phase transitions.
 Thus we reach the conclusion that evolution in the Fujiyama landscape takes place in a single phase, where there is always some degree of adaptation.
-One can evaluate the amount of adaption by introducing the `order parameter' \footnote{The concept of order parameters in the theory of phase transition is discussed in the chapter on {\em ``Cellular Automata and Self-Organized Criticality''}.}
+One can evaluate the amount of adaptation by introducing the order parameter\footnote{The concept of order parameters in the theory of phase transition is discussed in Chap.~\ref{chap_automata1}.}

 which corresponds to the uniform magnetization in the Ising model analogy.
 One obtains